SigmanGroup/HT_TSs_Opt/README.md

 ## Step 2: Conformational Sampling

 The following Bash script is used to iterate through a text file containing the names of the ligands in the library.
-It calls a python script (`conformer_generator.py`) to run Molassembler (provided in the folder "Step_2_Conformational_Sampling").
+It calls a Python script (`conformer_generator.py`) to run Molassembler (provided in the folder "Step_2_Conformational_Sampling").
 This script was adapted from [code](https://github.com/lcmd-epfl/molassembler_script) written by Dr Rubén Laplaza (LCMD, EPFL) and has been published.<sup>6</sup>

 `conformer_generator.py` may be adapted to change the maximum number of conformers generated (`max_n_confs`, 250 has been used as default) and the indices of the Ni and Br atoms (`return list(set(shells + list(range(20,21))))`).
 The `radius_adjacency` function may also be adapted depending on the bond lengths in the Ni atom first coordination sphere (in the initial `.xyz` templates).